Tech-Educators/nextjs-02/class-03/lab.md

 Create this file and then attempt to visit `http://localhost:3000/about` in your browser.
 Create another page, by making another folder and another `page.tsx` file.

-Add links to these pages in the root layout at `/app/layout.tsx` file.
+Add links to these pages in the root layout at `/app/layout.tsx` file or in a Header component.
 Click around the pages to get a feel for how it feels to switch between pages.

 Next up:
 - Make sure your header and footer are in components